 Once an oil company completes its IPO, the share price will be determined by factors such as supply and demand.
 There are a variety of factors that affect the supply and demand for an oil company’s stock over time, including:

 When you study oil stock price-volume charts, you discover patterns that help you predict price movements.
-According to William J. O’Neil, “it is the unique combination of finding stocks with big increases in sales, earnings and return on equity plus strong chart patterns revealing institutional buying that together will materially improve your stock selection and timing.
+According to William J. O’Neil, “It is the unique combination of finding stocks with big increases in sales, earnings and return on equity plus strong chart patterns revealing institutional buying that together will materially improve your stock selection and timing.
 The best professionals use charts.”

 When reading charts, you want to focus on the daily, weekly, and yearly price-volume actions.
 There is a wide range of technical indicators and oscillators you can use when working with oil stock charts, including moving averages, stochastic oscillators, moving average convergence divergence (MACD), standard deviation, Bollinger bands, relative strength index (RSI), Fibonacci retracement, among others.